02 Sep 6 Questions About Blepharoplasty

 Why is an Oculoplastic surgeon the best type of surgeon to perform a Blepharoplasty?

 An Oculoplastic surgeon will check your eye health before undertaking any procedure, including checking your vision, looking at the health of your eyes and testing for dry eye.

-For more information, please contact our friendly staff or visit our Blepharoplasty page.
+For more information, please get in contact with the friendly staff at our specialist facial surgery, or alternatively, visit our Blepharoplasty page.